Thomas10111/CarND-LaneLines-P1/writeup.md

 ### Reflection

-### 1. Pipeline.
+### 1. Pipeline

 My pipeline consists of five steps.
 First,
 - darker colors are removed by using the inRange() function,
 ![removed darker colors](threshold.png)
-- then the image is blurred with a gaussian filter,
+- then the image is blurred with a Gaussian filter,
 - the next step detects edges, then
 ![edge detection](canny.png)
 - irrelevant regions of the image are removed,